Cat grooming: How do I take care of my cat’s fur?

 You should never attempt to cut out matted fur.
 Brush your cat close to the skin and try to be as gentle as possible to minimise any discomfort.
 If you are struggling to get rid of the matted fur by yourself, you could always seek help from a professional pet groomer.

 Cats and baths don’t usually go together.
-However, there are certain circumstances where a bath may be required, for example, if your cat rolls in something unsightly.
+However, there are certain circumstances when a bath may be required, for example, if your cat rolls in something unsightly.

-What shampoo should I use for my cat?
+What shampoo can I use on my cat?

 When selecting a shampoo, check the label on the back to ensure it is suitable for your feline friend.
 You shouldn’t use dog or human shampoo as this can be harmful to your cat.